Anousha1846/Elite_Wheels/README.md

-# MORENT - Car Rentals
+# EliteWheels - Car Rentals

-## 🚗 About MORENT
+## 🚗 About EliteWheels
-MORENT is an advanced car rental platform designed to provide users with a seamless experience for renting vehicles.
+EliteWheels is an advanced car rental platform designed to provide users with a seamless experience for renting vehicles.
 The website offers a user-friendly interface, efficient booking system, and a powerful admin dashboard for order management.
 Built using **Next.js 14, TypeScript, Sanity CMS**, and **Tailwind CSS**, it ensures high performance, responsiveness, and an interactive user experience.

 ## ✨ Features
 - **Car Rental Booking System** – Rent cars quickly with an intuitive UI.